 When confronting weight-based bias and harassment in the workplace, there's no shortage of personal testimonies.
 Take, for example, Anna Burns.

-Growing up, Burns felt compelled to excel at school to "combat stereotypes around anti-fatness," as she says, including assumptions about intelligence and athleticism.
+Growing up, Burns felt compelled to excel at school and in extra curriculars in order to combat stereotypes around fatness, including assumptions about intelligence and athleticism.

-“I’ve experienced weight discrimination across my lifetime, throughout different years, cities and industries,” says Burns, a manager for the national diversity, equity and inclusion team at KPMG in Stamford, Conn.
-“Because it’s so accepted and ingrained in our culture, anti-fat bias is the norm, and in my experience, no time, place or space is immune from it entirely.”
+"I've experienced weight discrimination across my lifetime, throughout different years, cities and industries," says Burns, a diversity, equity and inclusion (DE&I) consultant in Bridgeport, Conn.
+"Because it's so accepted and ingrained in our culture, anti-fat bias is the norm, and in my experience, no time, place or space is immune from it entirely."

 Burns isn't alone.